-Are you ready to make some fantastic new dog resolutions this year?
+Are you ready to make some fantastic New Year’s resolutions this year…for your dog?
 Of course you are!
-It’s our responsibility to do all that’s possible to maintain and improve our dog’s health and well-being.
+Here are easy ways to improve our dog’s health and well-being.

 Too many holiday cookies this year?
 Forget the gym membership.
 How about focusing your New Year’s Resolutions on the other pooch in your life, your dog?

 Here are a few easy ways to boost your pup’s health and well-being in the year ahead.